dojo-modeling/dojo-docs/model-registration.md

 After successfully publishing, you will see a link to view your model on Causemos, and your model run on Dojo will be terminated.
 If you want to make any further changes, you will need to make a new version and publish it again.

-You can also view your model on Dockerhub at https://hub.docker.com/repository/docker/jataware/dojo-publish.
+You can also view your model on [Dockerhub](https://hub.docker.com/repository/docker/jataware/dojo-publish).
 You may need to expand the tags section.